tufts-carpentries/python-novice-gapminder/_episodes/06-for-loops.md

 ## A `for'-loop is made up of a collection, a loop variable, and a body.

+'Collections' are datatypes that can be iterated over, like a list or a string.
+Other common collections are called 'dictionaries' and 'tuples'.

 ~~~
 for number in [2, 3, 5]:
     print(number)